Short-Term Rental License

 - The approved maximum occupancy along with an evacuation diagram inside the entrance door identifying all means of egress from the vacation rental and the building in which the vacation rental is located;

-- A current copy of the vacation rental license certificate;
+- A current copy of the short-term rental license certificate;

 - The schedule of, or restriction on, street cleaning and street snow removal.